Form W-9

 Form W-9 (officially, the "Request for Taxpayer Identification Number and Certification") is used in the United States income tax system by a third party who must file an information return with the Internal Revenue Service (IRS).
 It requests the name, address, and taxpayer identification information of a taxpayer (in the form of a Social Security Number or Employer Identification Number).

 The form is never actually sent to the IRS; it is maintained by the individual who files the information return for verification purposes.
 The information on the Form W-9 and the payment made are reported on a Form 1099.

 Use cases

 Business–contractor arrangement

 Form W-9 is most commonly used in a business–contractor arrangement.
 Businesses can use Form W-9 to request information from contractors they hire.
-When a business pays a contractor over $600 during a tax year, the business is required to file Form 1099-MISC, a variant of Form 1099.
-To fill out Form 1099-MISC, the business may need to request information (such as address and Tax Identification Number) from the contractor, for which Form W-9 is used.
-The business does not send Form W-9 to the IRS.
+Payments to a contractor for services are reported on Form 1099-NEC.
+Nonemployee compensation was reported in box 7 of Form 1099-MISC through tax year 2019 and moved to Form 1099-NEC beginning with tax year 2020.
+The reporting threshold was $600 through the 2025 tax year.
+For tax years beginning after 2025 it increased to $2,000, and it may be adjusted for inflation beginning in calendar year 2027.